DanialArab/Python/Fundamentals, Data Structures, and Algorithms/Fundamentals.md

 **A try block is similar to an if-else statement.
 The code inside a try block is always executed, but if any line of code raises an error, the program will immediately jump to the except block.
 If no error occurs, the except block is skipped.**

 This is called exception handling.

+### Error Catching
+When an error occurs in a try block, it may be useful for us to know exactly what error occurred.
+This can allow us to better debug our code.

+        try:
+            result = 10 / 0
+        except Exception as error:
+            print("Error:", error)

+The above code will catch the error and place it inside a variable called error using the as keyword.
+We can then print this variable to see the error message, which would be:

+        Error: division by zero